joshhdawes/joshhdawes.github.io/index.md

 I was awarded my PhD in 2021 by the University of Manchester in the UK.
 I spent the entirety of my PhD at the CMS Experiment at CERN in Geneva.

 My focus was on Runtime Verification for the performance analysis of web services.
-I introduced the CFTL specification language, and led a small team to develop an ecosystem of tools that is released as the (http://pyvypr.github.io/home/)[VyPR Project].
+I introduced the CFTL specification language, and led a small team to develop an ecosystem of tools that is released as the [VyPR Project](http://pyvypr.github.io/home/).

-You can find my thesis on CERN's (https://cds.cern.ch/record/2766727?ln=en)[document repository].
+You can find my thesis on CERN's [document repository](https://cds.cern.ch/record/2766727?ln=en).

 ### What I've published